Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Browse OGC API feature service/README.md

 ## How it works

-1. Create an `OgcFeatureService` object with a URL to an OGC API feature service.
+1. Create an `OGCFeatureService` object with a URL to an OGC API feature service.
-2. Obtain the `OgcFeatureServiceInfo` from `OgcFeatureService.ServiceInfo`.
+2. Obtain the `OGCFeatureServiceInfo` from `OGCFeatureService.ServiceInfo`.
-3. Create a list of feature collections from the `OgcFeatureServiceInfo.FeatureCollectionInfos`
+3. Create a list of feature collections from the `OGCFeatureServiceInfo.FeatureCollectionInfos`
-4. When a feature collection is selected, create an `OgcFeatureCollectionTable` from the `OgcFeatureCollectionInfo`.
+4. When a feature collection is selected, create an `OGCFeatureCollectionTable` from the `OGCFeatureCollectionInfo`.
-5. Populate the `OgcFeatureCollectionTable` using `PopulateFromServiceAsync` with `QueryParameters` that contain a `MaxFeatures` property.
+5. Populate the `OGCFeatureCollectionTable` using `PopulateFromService` with `QueryParameters` that contain a `MaxFeatures` property.
 6. Create a feature layer from the feature table.
 7. Add the feature layer to the map.

 ## Relevant API

-* OgcFeatureCollectionInfo
+* OGCFeatureCollectionInfo
-* OgcFeatureCollectionTable
+* OGCFeatureCollectionTable
-* OgcFeatureService
+* OGCFeatureService
-* OgcFeatureServiceInfo
+* OGCFeatureServiceInfo

 ## About the data